wilsonchupy/flashcard_app/README.md

 ## _An effective studying companion_

 This Flash Card app is built with plain html, css, and javascript for offline studying.
-Insipired by Anki(https://ankiuser.net/) and Wanikani (https://www.wanikani.com/), this application provides an alternative to users who want to use their customized dataset for studying but still want a gamified experience.
+Insipired by Anki(https://ankiuser.net/) and Wanikani (https://www.wanikani.com/), this application provides an ***free*** alternative to users who want to use their customized dataset for studying but still want a gamified experience.

 - Simple one page application that works offline
 - Users can keep decks separated for various topics (e.g. Web Development, C#, Marketing ... ) and track progress accordingly